backdrop-contrib/securitytxt/README.txt

 2 Installation
 ══════════════

   This module should be installed in the usual way.
-[Read about installing Drupal 8 modules].
+Read about [installing Drupal 8 modules].

-  [Read about installing Drupal 8 modules] https://www.drupal.org/docs/8/extending-drupal-8/installing-drupal-8-modules
+  [installing Drupal 8 modules]
+  https://www.drupal.org/docs/8/extending-drupal-8/installing-drupal-8-modules